vaishnavipatil29/GRIP-Data-Science-Internship-Sparks-Foundation/README.md

 # GRIP-Data-Science-Internship-Sparks-Foundation

-This repo has tasks completed in Data Science Internships at Sparks Foundation.
+This repo has tasks completed in Data Science Internship at Sparks Foundation.